Loading…

 For most Australian businesses: enable the AI features inside your existing EDR and email security, pilot one AI SOC platform against real tickets, and only then consider AI-native NDR.
 The compounding returns come from data quality and analyst feedback, not from buying the shiniest model.

-If you want help mapping your current stack to where AI will add the most value, our AI implementation consulting team works with Melbourne security teams on exactly this.
+If you want help mapping your current stack to where AI will add the most value, Waymouth Tech — a Melbourne-based AI tech studio — works with Melbourne security teams on exactly this through our AI implementation consulting practice.

 FAQ